 David Owen has 30 years of experience in the construction and engineering industries.
 He serves as the practice group leader for Bradley’s Construction Practice Group.

 David is a registered professional engineer and practices in the construction, energy and government contracts areas.
 He is a Fellow in the American College of Construction Lawyers.
 He is recognized by The Best Lawyers in America® for construction law and was named “Lawyer of the Year” for Construction in Birmingham (2013).
-He is proud of Bradley’s recognition as the nation’s “Law Firm of the Year” for Construction Law in the 2018, 2020 and 2022 editions of Best Lawyers/U.S. News & World Report Best Law Firms.
+He is proud of Bradley’s recognition as the nation’s “Law Firm of the Year” for Construction Law in the 2018, 2020 and 2022 editions and for Litigation - Construction in the 2023 edition of Best Lawyers/U.S. News & World Report Best Law Firms.
 David also is a BTI Client Service All-Star, which is recognition from corporate counsel for his “superior client service combining exceptional legal expertise with practical advice, business savvy, and innovative, effective solutions.”

 David drafts and negotiates contracts for various construction and design participants and routinely assists clients with contract management strategies to resolve problems early and avoid costly disputes.
 When disputes are unavoidable, David arbitrates and litigates cases in state and federal courts across the country, as well as in international forums.
 A few recent representative matters are: